Notice of Pre-AIA or AIA Status

 Claims 1, 4, 7, 17, and 18 of the ‘470 application recites a codon-optimized mRNA molecule comprising a coding sequence encoding CFTR protein.
 Claims 20, 23 and 26 recite the form of a pharmaceutical composition.
 Claim 28 recites that the mRNA is encapsulated within a liposome.
 Claim 30 recites that the liposome comprises cationic lipids, non-cationic lipids and PEG-modified lipids and claim 31 includes cholesterol (see also claim 37).
 Claim 44 recites that the liposome has a size less than about 100 nm and claim 47 includes an CFTR potentiator, corrector and/or activator.

-The claims of the ‘470 application do not recite the inclusion of cKK-E10, DOPE and DMG-PEG-2000, a pH buffer, a pH of 7.0 to 7.5, the buffer and NaCl of claim 15, the ionic strength an concentration amounts of claim 1, an amount of trehalose (sugar, disaccharide) and a ratio disaccharide to buffer of 0.2 – 0.5 (instant claim 2), and ionic strength of 150 -750 mM, an N/P ratio of 3-5 (instant claim 37), an mRNA concentration of 0.05 – 1.0 mg/mL (instant claim 41), and does not recite the functional parameters such as the stability of the nanoparticles.
+The claims of the ‘470 application do not recite the inclusion of cKK-E10, DOPE and DMG-PEG-2000, a pH buffer, a pH of 7.0 to 7.5, the buffer and NaCl of claim 15, the ionic strength an concentration amounts of claim 1, an amount of trehalose (sugar, disaccharide) and a ratio disaccharide to buffer of 0.2 – 0.5 (instant claim 2), and ionic strength of 150 -750 mM, an N/P ratio of 3-5 (instant claim 37), an mRNA concentration of 0.05 – 1.0 mg/mL (instant claim 41), and does not recite the reduced pain of claim 45.
 These deficiencies are made up for in the teachings of Karve, Dong, Smith and Law.

 The teachings of Karve, Dong, Smith and Law are described supra.